napframework/nap/docs/doxygen/markdown/08_napkin.md

 General Structure {#napkin_structure}
 =======================

-Napkin allows you to create and edit application content, associated with a specific NAP project.
 Content is stored in a `myapp.json` file, which is referenced by the `project.json file.` Both the NAP application and Napkin use the project information to resolve dependencies, load modules into memory and inspect / create resources.
 Napkin and the application therefore 'share' the same code base.
 If you adjust a Resource in code, Napkin will reflect those changes in the editor.

 Opening a Project {#napkin_project_management}
 -----------------------